Learn Cocoa

 This tutorial shows you how to create your first Cocoa app.
 It assumes no previous experience with programming or Xcode.

 The app you will not write any code for this app, but it will still have some impressive features.
-The screenshots and descriptions refer to Mac OS X 10.5 Leopard (click here for Tiger version).
+This tutorial assumes you're using Xcode 3.1 on Mac OS X 10.5 Leopard.

 This tutorial is written and illustrated by Scott Stevenson